sandydoo/CubehelixExplained/CubehelixExplained.md

 ### Lightness

-- Lightness — overall brightness of the colors.
+- Lightness — overall brightness of the colours.
-- The RGB cube, the diagonal, colorless, overall brightness.
+- The RGB cube, the diagonal, colourless, overall brightness.
 - R, G, and B are three orthogonal vectors.
 The normal vector to the three is the diagonal.

 Cross product of two vectors